‘Teen Mom OG’: Maci Bookout Drops A Huge Bombshell About Having More Kids

 Teen Mom OG star Maci Bookout revealed some very exciting news this week.
 The MTV personality, who is currently the mother of three children, Bentley, Jade, and Maverick, says she still wants to expand her family.

 According to People Magazine, the Teen Mom OG mom says she is done having children biologically, but that doesn’t mean she won’t be a mother again.
-In fact, Bookout, who married her husband Taylor McKinney last year, wants more children.
+In fact, Bookout, who married her husband.
+Taylor McKinney, last year, wants more children.
 Maci recently revealed that while she won’t be getting pregnant again, she and Taylor are exploring adoption as a way to add to their family in the future.

 “We’ve both have talked about adoption or fostering in the future, down the road, but we’re not [having kids] biologically.
 For both of us, it’s one of those things where if we are capable of providing a stable home, healthy relationships and some hope for a child who may not have that or ever experienced it, then we want to.”

-Maci Bookout says that she and husband Taylor McKinney feel strongly about adoption because they’ve seen people close to them who have fostered and adopted children.
+Maci Bookout says that she and husband, Taylor McKinney, feel strongly about adoption because they’ve seen people close to them who have fostered and adopted children.
 They have also learned a lot from their strong friendship with their Teen Mom OG co-stars, Tyler Baltierra and Catelynn Lowell.
-The couple famously placed their oldest daughter Carly up for adoption when they were teenagers and documented the heartbreaking process on MTV’s 16 and Pregnant.
+The couple famously placed their oldest daughter, Carly, up for adoption when they were teenagers and documented the heartbreaking process on MTV’s 16 and Pregnant.
 Since that time, Catelynn and Tyler have gotten married and welcomed another child, daughter Nova.
 The pair continue to be strong advocates for adoption, and have even talked about adopting a child themselves.

 “I have family that has fostered and adopted children and we have friends that have adopted or fostered, so we’ve kind of been introduced to that aspect of it through them,” she explained.
 “Also watching Catelynn and Tyler’s story and seeing how for them to be so strong and selfless to make that decision for Carly, and to see how proud they were to be able to give something like that to your daughter [helped].”